nbarendt/PgsqlBackup/docs/configuration.rst

 In order to turn on file logging, a valid path to a logfile must be specified in the configuration file.
 If this key is absent from the configuration file, no logging will be done to log files.
+The file must be writable by the postgres user.

-In order to turn on syslog logging, a valid hostname and port number must be specified in the configuration file.
+In order to turn on syslog logging (UDP), a valid hostname and port number must be specified in the configuration file.
 If either key is absent from the configuration file, no logging to syslog will be performed.